anuket-project/anuket-specifications/doc/ref_model/README.md

 [<< Back](https://cntt-n.github.io/CNTT/)
-# Common NFVi for Telco Reference Model
+# Common NFVI for Telco Reference Model

 <p><span style="color: #ff0000;"><strong>** Note:</strong> This is a live (not released) document and is being updated regularly.</span></p>